CodeYourFuture/The-Piscine/Project-Spaced-Repetition-Tracker/README.md

 At Code Your Future, we like to use a learning technique called spaced repetition.
 The technique involves reviewing a topic over increasing time gaps (e.g. after one week, one month, three months, six months, one year).

 One of the difficulties of this approach is tracking which topic should be revised at what time.
-Your task is to write code which allows a user to track topics and show when they should revise these topics.
+Your task is to write code which allows a user to track topics and then understand which topic they should revise next.

 You should make a frontend, which displays an agenda of topics to revise on specific dates.
 You should use **HTML and JavaScript only**.
 You should **not** use CSS.
 We want to focus on your ability to create the correct logic and not spend time on creating the perfect UI.